catalyst/moodle-tool_mfa/README.md

 #### Example 2

-If you still require a score of 100 but change the 3 scores to 50 then it would say:
+If you change all 3 scores to 50 then it would say:

 ```
 You must be: